From food to extracurriculars, Riona Sheik loves to try new things, which came from her years of traveling.

 Seeing new places inspires her to learn and to step out of her comfort zone.
 She stays focused on what’s going on around her.

 Sheik is now a rising senior at Whitney High School.
-During her sophomore year, she joined a program called Young Senator Leadership Program, becoming more involved in politics.
+During her sophomore year, she joined a program called Young Senator Leadership Program and became more involved in politics.

 “She’s told me she wants to be a lawyer ever since she was really young,” Islam said.
 “She’s always been really focused on getting there.”